JakeSteam/blog-history/_posts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 > Perhaps we all as Internet citizens came to an implicit understanding that enough was enough and we would no longer attempt to scare one another

-before ultimately coming to a somewhat depressing yet conclusion:
+before ultimately coming to a somewhat depressing yet convincing conclusion:

 > Moneyed interests like Amazon, Facebook, Twitter, Google, and more have bought up a considerable amount of online real estate and they have a vested interest in ensuring that the visitors to their many sites aren’t viewing them with their hands over their eyes.

 The rapid spread of a very simple concept reminds me of more modern phenomena such as Wordle, that quickly become a talking point online without any marketing budget.
 I've reached out to the game's creator via every medium I could find at the start of the year, but unfortunately didn't get a response.
-If you know him and think he might be willing, please send him this article, I'd love to get his memories / comments on the topic!
+If you know him and think he might be willing to talk, please send him this article, I'd love to get his memories / comments on the topic!

 ## References